roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

     ![Node labels](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0946876061/p178925.png)

-6. Click **Confirm Order**.
+7. Click **Confirm Order**.

-    On the Node Pools page, check the **Status** column of the managed node pool.
+    On the Node Pools page, check the **Status** column of the node pool.
 If the node pool is in the **Initializing** state, it indicates that the node pool is being created.
 After the node pool is created, the **Status** of the node pool changes to **Active**.

 **Note:** If you want to add GPU-accelerated nodes to the node pool, you can scale out the node pool.
-For more information, see [Scale out a node pool](/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node pool management/Manage a node pool.md).
+For more information, see [Scale out a node pool]().

 ## Step 2: Submit jobs

 Submit two jobs named cgpu-test and cgpu-test-no-isolation.
 You must set nodeSelector in the YAML files of both jobs.

 -   cgpu-test: The amount of GPU memory to be allocated to this job is not specified in the script of the job.
 Therefore, memory isolation is required for running this job.
-The following YAML template is an example:
+The following YAML template is provided as an example:

     ```
     apiVersion: apps/v1